 dBeta_ab gives the density, pBeta_ab the distribution function, qBeta_ab the quantile function, rBeta_ab generates random deviates, and eBeta_ab estimates the parameters. lBeta_ab provides the log-likelihood function, sBeta_ab the observed score function and iBeta_ab the observed information matrix.

-functions serve as wrappers of the standard
+The dBeta_ab(), pBeta_ab(), qBeta_ab(),and rBeta_ab() functions serve as wrappers of the standard

-and rbeta
+dbeta, pbeta, qbeta and rbeta functions

 in the stats package.They allow for the parameters to be declared not only as